Marty Garner

-Marty Garner (born May 2, 1967) is an American professional wrestler most noted for his appearances for World Wrestling Entertainment and his time in Extreme Championship Wrestling.
+Marty Garner (born May 2, 1967) is an American professional wrestler most noted for his appearances in World Wrestling Federation/Entertainment and his time in Extreme Championship Wrestling.

 Professional wrestling career

 Early career (1993–1995)

 Garner started wrestling in several independent wrestling promotions based in North Carolina, mainly wrestling under the ring name Cham Pain in Southern Championship Wrestling, New Dimension Wrestling and OMEGA.

-World Wrestling Federation (1995–1997)
+World Wrestling Federation (1994–1997)

-Garner has made numerous appearances for WWE/F as an enhancement talent, beginning in December 1995 against Jeff Jarrett.
-He then made several appearances in 1996 and 1997 against wrestlers such as Hunter Hearst Helmsley, Jerry Lawler, Jim Neidhart, Yoshihiro Tajiri, and Marc Mero.
+Garner has made numerous appearances for the WWF as an enhancement talent, beginning in May 1994 against Jeff Jarrett.
+He then made several appearances in 1995, 1996 and 1997 against wrestlers such as Hunter Hearst Helmsley, Jerry Lawler, Jim Neidhart, Yoshihiro Tajiri, and Marc Mero.

 Pedigree incident (1996)

 On May 28, 1996, Garner faced Hunter Hearst Helmsley (Triple H) during the taping of WWF Superstars.
 During the match, Helmsley went for his finisher, the Pedigree.
 It is reported that Garner, who had not taken the move before and assumed it was either a double underhook powerbomb or suplex, gave much more jump into the move and attempted to flip out of it while Helmsley went through the move as usual.
 This resulted in a very violent version of the move in which Garner landed directly on top of his head and suffered neck damage.
 This incident was captured on video and circulated throughout the Internet.
 Despite the move being botched it was still broadcast on Superstars show, and even featured as the WWF's Slam of the Week.

 Following this, Garner appeared on several daytime talk shows including Sally Jessy Raphael, Jenny Jones and, most notably, on Montel Williams in an episode about former "geeks" reuniting with past tormentors.
 Discussing the incident on the show, a clip of Garner's match against Helmsley, including the botched Pedigree, was also shown.